-A dessert reception will begin at 7 p.m.
-Tickets are $10 for general admission; $5 for those age 65 and older, faculty and staff; and free for students and children.
+Tickets are $10 for the general public, $5 for senior adults and FSU faculty/staff and free for students and children.
 For tickets or more information, contact the Fairmont State Box Office at (304) 367-4240.
 Tickets will also be available at the door.

 Fairmont State University has named the Alkemie early music ensemble as the 2016-2017 Artists-in-Residence.
 The ensemble will visit campus twice over the academic year, performing concerts of early music, giving university-wide lectures and working individually with students.